LilithTundrus/e621-API-Docs/docs/Blips.md

 ### Hide

-Hide a blip by its ID
+Hide a blip by ID

 Base URL is `https://e621.net/blip/hide.json`